|Title:||Associate Director of Sports Services|

 Returning to the United States in 2001, Mirkovich oversaw three nationally ranked NCAA Division I programs during his tenure at San Diego, publicizing 11 teams that qualified for NCAA tournament play.
 He gained additional experience in the field with College Sports Television (CSTV) in Carlsbad, Calif., as a key contributor to all aspects of website development for CSTV's 22-contracted schools within the ACC, Big East and SEC conferences.

 One of his media advisories, written for the purpose of a news conference, was chosen for publication in the third edition of the college textbook "Public Relations Writing Worktext."
 His writing has also been featured in San Diego Sports Magazine and the Bay Area's Ulitmate Sports Guide.
-He is a current member of the College Sports Information Directors of America (CoSIDA).
 Additionally, he is a licensed real estate agent in California (#01911021) and holds Returned Peace Corps Volunteer (RPCV) status, having completed a term of volunteer service in Taveuni Island, Fiji.